 Somehow arriving after us, John H soon enters via the side entrance himself, wearing the black leather jacket which, as possibly expected, always makes him look more GQ than ruffian.
 Moments later we are joined by Amy K and yet another former coworker, Andrea.
 When you either actively or randomly hang out with the same people two or three nights a week, it’s easy to take for granted how low key and complication free said individuals always are.
 And falling between the cracks of this discussion in particular are the affable, party compliant females upon whom we’ve never imposed any designs.
 They represent a sub-category of those we take for granted, and Amy falls into this especially deep abyss, even though she’s technically classified as our superior on the job.
 Meanwhile there’s Andrea, she of curly, short dark hair and at present some almost secretarial glasses, sloshed already as she seemingly always is.
 Yet another casualty in the war of attrition any place of employment represents, the service industry in particular and, like Kristin, encountered more since she left than when actually working alongside us.
 The last occasion, at one of Swabby’s pandemonium drenched performances, John told me he’d heard she “fucks like a rabbit” but admitted he never made any efforts himself.

 It says a lot about the aircraft carrier sized booths here that eight of us could squeeze into one without too much difficulty, though Damon and Angie want a little privacy, and will commandeer the next one over as soon as it becomes available.
-As we are sitting with bottle cap tossing distance of the pool tables, Amy and Andrea challenge John and me to a game or two.
+As we are sitting within bottle cap tossing distance of the pool tables, Amy and Andrea challenge John and me to a game or two.
 Meanwhile H is filling me in on his history with this barmaid, also named Amy, someone he knew back home in Cleveland.
 Both moved down here to complete degrees at OSU.
 Both have subsequently dropped out well shy of these degrees.

 The roving waitress attending to these masses at the sea of pool tables is this highly flirtatious redhead whom, John and I both agree, sure seems like she’d be exceedingly easy to nail.
 On occasion you can kind of tell the difference between someone hustling guys for tips and someone who actually follows through on this slutty aura.
 This appears to be one such instance, a thought further confirmed when John’s ex tells us that this chick is crawling with diseases.